engrjavediqbal/MLSL/README.md

 ### Note
 - This code is based on [CBST](https://github.com/yzou2/CBST).
-- Due to the randomness, the self-training results may slightly vary in each run.
-Usually the best results will be obtained in 3rd/4th round.
-For training in source domain, the best model usually appears during the first 30 epoches.
-Optimal model appearing in initial stage is also possible.
+- Due to the randomness, the self-training based domain adaptation results may slightly vary in each run.
+- For training in the source domain, the best model usually appears during the first 30 epochs, however, an optimal model can be obtained with less/more number of epochs.